-It is important that staff are aware of these barriers and remain alert to the possibility of a child with SEN or a disability being neglected or abused.
+It is important that staff are aware of these barriers and remain alert to the possibility of a child with SEN or a disability being neglected, abused or exploited.
 The School endeavours to provide such additional support as these children may require, including assistance from the Learning Support, Medical and Pastoral teams.

-14.3 Children with Mental Health Needs
+15.3 Children with Mental Health Needs